tronprotocol/tronwallet-adapter/packages/vue/vue-hooks/README.md

 ## `useWallet()`

-`useWallet` is a react hook providing a set of properties and methods which can be used to select and connect wallet, get wallet state and so on.
+`useWallet` is a Vue hook providing a set of properties and methods which can be used to select and connect wallet, get wallet state and so on.

 > `useWallet()` must be used in the descendant components of `WalletProvider`!